 Sointula means “place of harmony” in Finnish.
-This charming seaside town on sprawling Malcolm Island was established as a community in the late 19th century when a colony of Scandinavian settlers arrived with utopian dreams of building the perfect community.
+This charming seaside town on sprawling Malcolm Island was established as a community in 1901 when a colony of Finnish settlers arrived with utopian dreams of building the perfect community.
 While that vision was derailed within a decade, there’s no question these visionaries chose the right place for a fresh air and salt water paradise on earth.

 Most visitors today arrive here via a 25-minute BC Ferries sailing from Port McNeill.
 Many park their cars and either travel as pedestrians or bring their bicycles and mountain bikes to linger and enjoy the pleasures of village life in Sointula itself.
 But there is much exploring to do so visitors keen on visiting popular island destinations like Bere Point, Mitchell Bay or the Pulteney Point Lighthouse are sure to drive over.
 Maritime traffic in the area often utilize the good moorage in the Malcolm Island Lions Harbour, a well-known and popular boating layover.